 - Offered free printing, water, and other amenities in the Graduate Student Centers on all four campuses

-- Funded over 50 student organization events and initiatives with a combined $50,000
+- Funded over 100 Graduate Student Organization events and initiatives with a combined $60,000

 - Engaged student Assembly Members and Department Representatives across all four ASU campuses